 we are a space for yiddish learning, production, and preservation as much as a queer space.

-all the menu items, signage, and communications will be written in yiddish and english. we’re going to host yiddish speakers, yiddish reading groups, and events in yiddish. yiddish is a living language!
+all the menu items, signage, and communications are written in yiddish and english. we host yiddish speakers, yiddish reading groups, and events in yiddish. yiddish is a living language!

-the yiddish we use is a combination of khasidic yiddish and YIVO yiddish: we’re not native speakers and still have a lot to learn about the different dialects. talk to us about it!
+the yiddish we use is a combination of khasidic yiddish and YIVO yiddish: we’re not native speakers and still have a lot to learn. talk to us about it!

 vegan jewish bakery

 we serve handmade baygls with a variety of shmirs: tofu cream cheese, khumus, peanut butter, vegan butter, and jam. toppings include vegan “lox”, capers, onions, sundried tomatoes, and pink cabbage. we also make potato knishes, soups, khale (challah), and other delicious jewish vegan food. we have some staples, and the menu changes to serve what’s in season.

 we want to disrupt the assumption that jewish = white and ashkenazi. part of this includes serving sephardi, mizrahi, and palestinian food, and promoting and hosting culturally varied jewish events. we also want to disentangle jewishness from zionism and the state of israel: we are proudly anti-zionist jews.